JohannaTrost/MoDVE/README.md

 This script leverages parallel processing to efficiently process all possible pairs of species pools and replicates for each species.
 It automatically detects the number of available cores in the system and distributes the workload across them.
 Importantly, the loops are independent, meaning that the results of one loop do not affect the others.
 This ensures that the parallel execution produces the same results as a sequential one.

-To ensure reproducibility, set the random seed parameter.
+To ensure reproducibility, set the random `seed` or provide a previously saved `RandomState`.
 This guarantees that the same random numbers are generated each time the script is run, leading to identical results.
-If the seed is commented out, a random seed is used, resulting in different random numbers and potentially different results each time the script is executed.
+If both a seed and a saved state are provided, the seed is ignored and only the saved state is used.
+If neither a seed nor a saved state is provided, a random seed will be used, leading to different results each time the script is executed.
+In any case, the random state is stored to allow for the reproduction of the same results later.